pyeventsourcing/eventsourcing-grpc/README.md

 Add tests in `./tests`.
 Add code in `./eventsourcing_grpc`.

-Generate SSL certificates and private keys for testing.
+Generate SSL/TLS certificates and private keys for testing.

     $ make ssl